 With the recent dramatic market structure changes in global electronics sales, the use of distributors for long-tail customers has become a key to profitable growth.
 Our company’s electronic components sales to long-tail customers have been increasing on a yearly basis and now has become more important than ever.

 [Fig.1] shows the product supply chain for sales through a distributor.
 The supply chain consists of two mutually influencing parts: the distributor's side and the manufacturer’s side.
 While the distributor's part represents mainly the relationship between the distributor for long-tail customers and the long-tail customer itself, the manufacturer’s side embodies the relationship between the distributor and the manufacturer (our company).
-The complexity of such supply chains as well as the huge number of purchase patterns and the infrequency for long tail sales make it very challenging to produce accurate forecasts based only on qualitative forecasting methods such subjective opinions and insights.
+The complexity of such supply chains as well as the huge number of purchase patterns and the infrequency for long tail sales makes it very challenging to produce accurate forecasts based only on conventional qualitative forecasting methods such as subjective opinions and insights.

-2.2 Importance of explainability for demand forecast
+2.2 Importance of explainability in demand forecast

 In our previous works, we have developed a technology for predicting accurate sales volumes on a part-numbered level for long-tail customers, and we have applied it to the sales planning process in various sales departments within our company, thereby reducing planning man-hours by over 80% [1].